In the state of Nevada, the age of consent when a person may knowingly

 Las Vegas criminal defense attorney from the Law Office of David R. Fischer as soon as possible to begin building

-your defense.
-With a 100% dedication to preserving the rights of the accused
+With a 100% dedication to preserving the rights of the accused and a lengthy

 Schedule your free case review today to find out more about how we can help.